belthor777/Machine-Learning/PH207x/excercises/Lesson10/Linear Regression.md

 #### Predict the expected percent of patients ####
 > The next thing I want to do is I want to predict the expected percent of patients who will always recommend the hospital when the percent of nurses who always communicate well is 80%

+> ⁻y_i|x_i=80

+> So what I want to do is I want to look at the average value of Yi when Xi is equal to 80.
+And the way that I can estimate that guy is I can say this is equal to alpha hat plus beta hat times, and I just plug in 80 for Xi.

+> y_i= α + β_1*x_i + ε_i